Isn't it harmless? (real love VS. reality)

 could've held your hands a little tighter

-the way a child clutches a candy wrapper
+the way a child clutches candy wrappers

 isn't it harmless

-with no ETA or apologies near
+no ETA or apologies near

-so do I really know the best way there?
+but do I really know the best way there?

 who are You to tell me